lukeshafer/blog/src/content/blog/Writing-your-own-reactive-signal-library.md

 }
 ```

-// TODO: add section on usage with vanilla javascript

 ## Using your Signals

 Now that we’ve created basic reactive primitives, let’s put them to use!
 We can create a simple counter using our signals, all in plain JavaScript: